mrlindstrom/nws_alerts/README.md

 - Automatic recovery if a Discord edit returns **404** (re‑post & update state).
 - Safe, atomic JSON writes.
 - Daily rotated logs with retention.
+- Optional: mapbox integration that will draw the alert polygons (if present)

 ---